Dephiou/IP-tool/README.md

 # 2. Starting the Tool

-Once you have completed the setup, you can start the tool by running start.bat.
+Once you have completed the setup, you can start the tool by running `start.bat`.
 This will launch the main menu where you can choose which feature to use (such as IP Location Lookup, Ping Tool, etc.).

-bash

-Copier

-Modifier

-`start.bat`

 Now you are ready to use the tool!